-There is a car park near the festival site with a limited number of free-of-charge disabled parking spaces.
+There is a paved car park near the festival site with a limited number of free-of-charge disabled parking spaces.
 Parking in these spaces requires a valid parking card for people with reduced mobility.
-The accessible taxi (“invataksi”) drop off point is located near the main gate.
+The accessible taxi (“invataksi”) drop off points are located at the accessible gate on Linnunlahdentie and near the main gate.

-Viewing platforms with accessible ramps for customers with reduced mobility are located at the Main Stage, Tent Stage and Rento Stage.
-Personal Assistants can join the person they are assisting on the viewing platform if there is space.
-Every platform always has a steward, who can also assist customers with reduced mobility to get onto and off the viewing platform, if needed.
+All performance stages at Ilosaarirock have elevated viewing platforms with accessible ramps for customers with reduced mobility.
+The Rento Stage and Tent Stage viewing platforms are located inside the age-restricted bar areas, while the Main Stage and Soundi Stage viewing platforms are placed on the all-ages side.
+Personal Assistants (PA’s) can join the person they are assisting on the platform if there is enough space.
+Every platform has a steward present, who can assist customers with reduced mobility in getting onto and off the viewing platforms, if needed.

 A disabled person, who has a right for a Personal Assistant (PA), can bring their PA to the festival free of charge.
-The PA’s free wristband can be collected from the information point upon arrival to Ilosaarirock, and it does not need to be booked in advance.
+Both the PA’s and the person being assisted's wristbands can be collected from the information point located near the festival main gate upon arrival to Ilosaarirock.
+All wristbands are personal and will be attached to your wrist when exchanging them, so collecting a wristband on behalf of someone else is not possible.
+The PA's free wristband does not need to be booked in advance.
 We recommend you bring a certificate or a form of supporting documentation of your need for a PA, for example an EU Disability Card.

 If you have any questions, concerns or feedback regarding our accessibility, please don’t hesitate to reach out to us at .

-One of Ilosaarirock’s core values is equality.
-Everyone is welcome at our festival as they are.
-We want all of our visitors, employees, artists and partners to feel safe and free to express themselves at Ilosaarirock.
-We do not allow any kind of discrimination at Ilosaarirock.
+Equality has always been one of Ilosaarirock’s core values.
+Our visitors, volunteers, performers, employees and partners are all welcome at our festival as they are.
+We want every single person to feel safe and free to express themselves at Ilosaarirock.
+We do not allow or tolerate any kind of discrimination or harassment at Ilosaarirock.

 We have a zero tolerance policy for sexual harassment or abuse at Ilosaarirock.
-Our security guards and festival staff have been trained to recognise incidents of harassment and how to intervene.
-Additionally, the Finnish Red Cross will have a sexual harassment support person on site and the police will keep the threshold for reporting crimes low.
-With all these actions, we want to make sure that the best weekend of the summer is indeed just that, for everyone.
+Our security guards and entire festival staff have been trained to recognise incidents of harassment and how to intervene.
+Additionally, a sexual harassment support person works on site and the police will keep the threshold for reporting crimes low.

-Please respect the physical and mental integrity of each and every one of your fellow revellers and take others into consideration.
+We are all responsible for our own actions – even in the festival frenzy.
+Please respect the physical and mental integrity of each and every one of your fellow revellers and take others into consideration in the midst of having fun.
 If you witness or experience any inappropriate behaviour, alert or turn to any of the festival security guards or Ilosaarirock staff members.
-If needed, we will remove any and all harassers and abusers from the festival area and prevent them from entering again.

 Safety first!
 We want all of our customers to be able to concentrate on enjoying the festival with peace of mind.
 The Ilosaarirock organisers work closely with different authorities to ensure safety at the event, and the festival has indeed been praised for the smooth running and peacefulness of the event – also by the authorities.

-We have hundreds of security guards both inside the festival and camping sites, as well as the areas just outside them, ensuring the safety of our customers.
+We have hundreds of security guards both inside the festival site as well as the area just outside it, ensuring the safety of our customers.
 The local police and rescue services as well as the Finnish Red Cross’ first aid and support services are also all on duty on the festival grounds.

 We also take part in developing even safer ways of organising events in cooperation with various national and international parties.
 We are constantly planning and mapping out safe alternatives and options for the event organising industry.

 Everyone entering the festival grounds will have to go through a security check.
 The purpose of the checks carried out by the security guards is to prevent any prohibited items or substances being brought into the festival grounds.
+You can check out the full list of the allowed and prohibited items and substances here.
 The final decision about whether an item or a substance is safe to bring into the festival site or not is made by the security guards.